 Calculate at the Check-Out

 The next time you make a purchase for something you expect to keep for a long time, try thinking specifically about how long you expect it to last.
-Next, remember that the money you are spending is money you are not using for something else, like investing, so add in a bit of extra cost to account for what you are missing.
+Next, remember that the money you are spending is money you are not using for something else, like investing, so add in a bit of extra cost to account for what you are missing out on.

 Now divide that full cost over its useful life, whether it is 6 months or 5 years.
-Every purchase you make has a useful lifespan, do not fall into the trap of thinking a purchase is good “forever”.
-Whatever it is, it will break, a better alternative will come out that you purchase instead, or the reason you originally bought it will eventually disappear from your life.
-Always put a maximum useful life to every purchase.
-This gives you some idea of how much this purchase will cost per week, month, or year of its life.
+Every purchase you make has a useful lifespan.
+Do not fall into the trap of thinking a purchase is good forever.
+Whatever the item is, it will break, a better alternative will enter the market and you will buy it, or the reason you originally bought the item will eventually disappear from your life.
+Always consider the maximum useful life of every purchase.
+This will at least give you some idea of how much this purchase will cost per week, month, or year of its life.

 Finally, consider how fast the purchase will lose its value.
-A lot of technology loses its value fast – our phone example was decaying at about 18.75% per year.
+A lot of technology loses its value fast.
+Our cell phone example was decaying at about 30% per year.
 Better alternatives are always coming out and new apps are released that require newer hardware.
-Your clothes will also have a fast decay rate, as they go out of fashion, or are damaged through normal use.
+Your clothes will also have a fast decay rate since they go out of fashion or are damaged through normal use.
 Other purchases, like kitchenware or furniture, will lose value more slowly.

 You do not need to take out your calculator and get exact numbers for each step, but you do need to remember that all of these factors exist!
-Just keeping that in the back of your mind will make you a much smarter shopper, and help see the true value and cost of your long-term purchases.
+Just keeping that in the back of your mind will make you a much smarter shopper and will help you see the true value and cost of your long-term purchases.

 - Using examples from your own life, explain what opportunity cost is.

 - Why should depreciation be a consideration when purchasing a product?

 - In the text above, what is meant by the real cost?